MCP Server

 get_schema

 Returns the Zigflow DSL JSON Schema for the current version.
-Accepts "json" or
+The output field

-"yaml" as the output format.
-Use this to understand valid workflow structure
+accepts "json" (the default) or "yaml".
+Use this to understand valid workflow

 validate_workflow